w1ldweasel/LittleDonkeyRepo/Labs/Lab1/Lab01.md

 2. Present this data in chart form for a whole year's worth of monthly values, label the chart and data elements.

-3. Publish the chart in an electronic document, e.g. HTML.
+3. Publish the chart in an electronic document, e.g. HTML or Jupyter notebook.

 ## Notes